NicolaLovo/GoogleCloudNotes/ch3-account-setup/ch3.1-resource-hierarchy.md

 NB: when an organization is created, an admin organization user is created

+#### Organization policies

+Set of rules that apply to all resources in the organization.

+- IAM -> focus on _who_ can access resources
+- Organization policies -> focus on _what_ can be done with resources, allow the administrator to set restrictions on specific resources to determine how they can be configured

+##### Domain restricted sharing

+`iam.managed.allowedPolicyMembers` managed constraint: allow granting IAM roles only to specified principals and principal sets(= groups of principals, e.g. all users in a domain) that are part of the same organization.

 ### Folders layer

 Grouping mechanism and isolation boundary